To read this page in Ukrainian, please see Google Translate: Підтримка громадян України

 They have 48 hours to make their onward journey.
 They only need to show a Ukrainian passport and a boarding pass or ticket showing arrival into the country within the last 48 hours.

-All the information is on the National Rail website and it will be translated into Ukrainian and Russian in due course.
+All the information is on the National Rail website.

 What to do if you are entering the UK with your pet